eegli/tinyparse/readme.md

 _Like [Joi](https://joi.dev/) and [Yargs](https://yargs.js.org/) had a baby but it's not as capable as its parents._

-- Promise-based
 - TypeScript first
+- Positional flag arguments support
-- JSON file parsing support
+- JSON file reading built-in
 - Zero dependencies

 **I use this mostly for other pet projects of mine so it comes with some opinions.**

 Tinyparse is made for parsing simple user input.
-It can parse object literals and arrays of strings - usually, `process.argv`.
+It can parse object literals and arrays of strings (e.g., CLI input such as `process.argv`).
 The object to parse _into_ may only have `string`, `number` or `boolean` property values.

 ```ts
 import { createParser } from '@eegli/tinyparse';